 - All personnel entitled to accrue annual leave may request use of annual leave at any time preferred by application to their proper approving authority.

-- Such requests are subject to the discretion of the approving authority, which is responsible for planning the work under his or her control, and should be approved only at such times as the employee can best be spared.
+- Such requests are subject to the discretion of the approving authority, which is responsible for planning the work under their control, and should be approved only at such times as the employee can best be spared.

 - However, annual leave may not be used intermittently with leave without pay during a continuous FMLA leave period.

 - Regular full-time employees (excluding nine, ten and eleven-month faculty) regardless of probationary status, shall be eligible to accrue annual leave.